SCO–Linux disputes: SCO allegations of copyright and trade secret violations

-SCO claims that Linux infringes SCO's copyright, trade secrets, and contractual rights.
-This claim is fundamental to the SCOsource program, where SCO has demanded that Linux users obtain licenses from SCOsource to be properly licensed to use the code in question.
-Exactly which parts of Linux are involved remains unclear as many of their claims are still under seal in the SCO v.
-IBM lawsuit.
+Without providing any specific information or showing a single line of supposedly-infringing code, SCO claimed that Linux infringed SCO's copyright, trade secrets, and contractual rights.
+The claim was fundamental to the SCOsource program, where SCO demanded that Linux users obtain licenses from SCOsource to be properly licensed to use the code in question.
+Exactly which parts of Linux were involved was not disclosed by SCO; this led some observers to doubt SCO actually had any proof of infringement, which was ultimately shown to be the case.

 SCO originally claimed in SCO v.
 IBM that IBM had violated trade secrets.
 But these alleged violations by IBM would not have involved Linux distributors or end users.
 SCO's trade secret claims were dropped by SCO in their amended complaint.

 SCO also claimed line-for-line literal copying of code from UNIX code files to Linux kernel files and obfuscated copying of code, but originally refused to publicly identify which code was in violation.
 SCO submitted to the court evidence of their claims under seal but much of it was excluded from the case after it was challenged by IBM as not meeting the specificity requirements to be included.

-These examples have fallen into two groups.
-The first are segments of files or whole files alleged to originate in UNIX SVRx code such as the errno.h header file.
-The second group are files and materials contributed by IBM that originated with IBM development work associated with AIX and Dynix, IBM's two UNIX products.
+These examples fell into two groups.
+The first were segments of files or whole files alleged to originate in UNIX SVRx code such as the errno.h header file.
+The second group were files and materials contributed by IBM that originated with IBM development work associated with AIX and Dynix, IBM's two UNIX products.

-Each of these has a different set of issues.
+SCO claimed each of these had a different set of issues.
 In order for copyright to be violated, several conditions must be met.
 First, the claimant must be able to show that they own the copyrights for the material in question.
 Second, all or a significant part of the source must be present in the infringing material.
 There must be enough similarity to show direct copying of material.